Lapin0t/phd-manuscript/main/01_introduction.typ

-Under this light a program fragment can be understood on its own without any mention of contexts, as a blueprint or _strategy_, describing how to react to any possible action.
+Under this light a program fragment can be understood on its own without any mention of contexts, as a blueprint or _strategy_, describing how to react to any possible action by the other party.
 Equivalence of such strategies---reacting the same way to any action---can then serve as replacement for observational equivalence.
 Put more succintly, game semantics is a family of models in which program fragments are interpreted as strategies for restricted forms of dialogues between them and the rest of the program.
-This basic idea is quite flexible and suitable to model a wide range of features.
-In fact it originates as part of a wider interpretation not of programs in programming languages but of _proofs_, i.e., evidences, in logical systems.
-Game semantics in this wider acception is sometimes known as _dialogical logic_, but we will not try to trace it down to its origins since the connection between logic and argumentative dialogues is most likely as old as logic itself.
+Although the rules of these dialogues are called "games", bear in mind that they are only tangentially related to games as studied in game _theory_, e.g., they are devoid of any notion of reward.
+This basic idea is quite flexible and suitable to model a wide range of programming language features.
+In fact it originates as part of a wider interpretation not of programs but of _proofs_, i.e., evidences, in logical systems.
+Game semantics in this wider acception is sometimes known as _dialogical logic_, but we will not try to trace it down to its origins since the connection between logical proofs and argumentative dialogues is most likely as old as logic itself.

 Although it has been motivated as a practical tool for reasoning with observational equivalence, and that its flexibility has been demonstrated to